Rishabh-code-do/natwest_project/README.md

 # Future Improvements

 - Right now we are using search feature at frontend for particular paginated data.
-In future we can add this search feature at backend using Trie and Hasmap to search data at backend and get all data in paginated api.
+In future we can add this search feature at backend using Trie and Hashmap to search data at backend and get all data in paginated api.

--